-As the writing unfolded, this feat proved more difficult and less convincing as I re-read my own article prior to publishing it for the dissemination.
-The insidious and covert nature of stigma not only rendered my talk here more difficult when it comes to believability but utterly beguiling when it time to conceptualize how to unearth it from the mental health system.
-I am hoping to at least supply readers with an accurate breadth of knowledge on how stigma manifests in society and what to do to disable its polarizing and misleading insidious powers to conceal violent “isms” and make them so difficult to identify and eradicate.
+As the writing unfolded, this feat proved more difficult and less convincing as I re-read my article.
+The insidious and covert nature of stigma not only rendered my talk here moot.
+Utterly beguiling when conceptualizing how to unearth the issue from from the mental health system.
+I hope to at least supply readers with an accurate breadth of knowledge on how stigma manifests in society and what to do to disable its polarizing and misleading insidious powers to conceal violent “isms” and make them so challenging to identify and eradicate.

-“He’s crazy, she’s bipolar, he’s manic”
+“He’s crazy, she’s bipolar, he’s manic.”

-Language; Wording, & Creating a Culture rife with Healthy Stances towards Mental Health
+Creating a Culture rife with Healthy Stances towards Mental Health

 Misinformation continues to objectify people with a mental health diagnosis.
 What do I mean by objectifying?
-In the words of Edward Said in his many works contesting the notion of the nation-state and identity politics, I am appropriating his application of how language works and applying it to the crisis in the mental health community and those who have faced discrimination because of their “disorder.”
+In Edward Said’s words– contesting the notion of nation-state and identity politics.
+I am appropriating Said’s application of how language works and applying it to the mental health community crisis and those who have faced discrimination because of their “disorder.”

 “Othering” divides us.

 I hear it all the time.
-We even use language to describe our own shortcomings as if we need or even should supply our fellow peers with a humorous anecdote to explain away normal behavior:
+We even use language to describe our shortcomings as if we need or even should supply our fellow peers with a humorous anecdote to explain away normal behavior:

-e.g. “I must have been crazy!
+e.g., “I must have been crazy!
 What was I thinking?”

 Why, then, is society so adamant and vigilant to discriminate against people carrying a so-called (un)-and/or–disclosed mental health diagnosis?

-Objectification has been mobilized to create and propagate lies and other “isms” for far too long and must be stopped at all costs if we are to even disarm stigma in its tracks.
+Objectification has been mobilized to create and propagate lies and other “isms” for far too long and must be stopped at all costs if we are even to disarm stigma in its tracks.